QualiSystems/cloudshell-help/docs/intro.md

 Here you will find everything you need to know to set up and use CloudShell.
 We've also included some useful links on this page - make sure to check them out.

 ## What is CloudShell?

+CloudShell is a cloud automation platform that lets you deliver fully functional sandboxes over any combination of infrastructure, from legacy to public cloud, and eliminate resource conflicts.
+Creating an IT environment blueprint can be as simple as dragging the resources you need from the inventory and creating the connections between them.

 Take a guided tour through CloudShell in this demo video.

 <iframe class="vidyard_iframe" title="Demo: Infrastructure Automation with Quali CloudShell" src="https://play.vidyard.com/sd2S8vuueHV6ac2XWQ7B1T.html?" width="70%" height="500px" scrolling="no" frameborder="0" allowtransparency="true" allowfullscreen referrerpolicy="no-referrer-when-downgrade"></iframe>